-The type example of near-conical granite domes or bornhardts.
-Although accessible by difficult climbing routes, the summit is easely reachable by cable car.
-Geological Description The Sugar Loaf (Pão de Açúcar, in Portuguese) is an outstanding 396 m high near-conical gneiss monolith located at the entrance of the Guanabara Bay, in Rio de Janeiro, SE Brazil.
+The Sugar Loaf (Pão de Açúcar, in Portuguese) is an outstanding 396 m high near-conical gneiss monolith located at the entrance of the Guanabara Bay, in Rio de Janeiro, SE Brazil.

-The Sugar Loaf is composed of an augen gneiss referred in local literature as the "Phacoid Gneiss" (from the Greek word for lens shaped).
+The Sugar Loaf is composed of an augen aneiss referred in local literature as the "Phacoid Gneiss" (from the Greek word for lens shaped).
 This gneiss is the product of metamorphism and deformation of a K-feldspar granite during the main collisional phase of the Ribeira orogenic belt at ca. 560 Ma (Ediacaran Period).
 Several isoclinal folds can be seen in the northern, southern and western sub-vertical faces (Valeriano et al., 2012).
 Considering the geomorphological evolution of Sugar Loaf, the role of chemical alteration under the rainy tropical climate is evident.
 The metasedimentary gneiss was preferentially weathered and eroded, leaving the fresher augen gneiss making up the higher local relief.
-Steep ENE vertical fractures that affected the Chemical alteration has preferentially weathered and eroded away the biotite-rich metasedimentary gneiss (forested area), leaving the fresher augenaneiss making up the higher local relief.
+Steep ENE vertical fractures that affected the Chemical alteration has preferentially weathered and eroded away the biotite-rich metasedimentary gneiss (forested area), leaving the fresher augengneiss making up the higher local relief. area during the Paleogene also control erosive processes that formed the sub-vertical south and north walls.
+At the southern wall a rock pillar, still attached to the main body, is a remnant of rockfall processes that shaped the monolith.
+Around the bottom of this pillar, an impressive boulder deposit represents debris from past rockfall events (Valeriano and Magalhães, 1984).

+The type example of near-conical granite domes or bornhardts.
+Although accessible by difficult climbing routes, the summit is easely reachable by cable car.
 Scientific research and tradition The Sugar Loaf is represented in maps as early as the 16th century when Europeans arrived in Brazil.
 One of the earliest map is from Jean de Léry (The singularities of the Antarctic France, 1572), where it was named "Pot de Beurre" by the French sailors, serving as the main reference for the entrance of the Guanabara Bay and Rio de Janeiro.
 In his famous voyage aboard the Beagle, Charles Darwin also pointed out the imposing presence of Sugar Loaf when he left Rio de Janeiro on the 8th of July 1832 (Chancellor and Wyhe, 2009).
 SHILIN KARST CHINA

-Pinnacle karst occurring on Middle Permian dolomitic limestone.
+UNESCO World Heritage Site UNESCO Global Geopark Pinnacle karst occurring on Middle Permian dolomitic limestone.